LinukPerera/Neural-Network-Driven-Augmented-Reality-for-Gesture-Control/README.md

 Github Repo of my final year project under the topic Neural Network-Driven Augmented Reality for Gesture Control Here’s a detailed and informative `README.md` template that you can use for your GitHub project.
 This file will describe your project, its components, usage, and how to run each script.

+## There's 2 Proposed ML Methodologies

-## Gesture Recognition Using LSTM (Long Short-Term Memory) Networks
+### Method 1 Gesture Recognition Using CNN (Convolutional Neural Network) and LSTM (Long Short-Term Memory) Networks

-This project aims to develop a gesture recognition system using LSTM networks.
-The project captures hand gesture data, performs data augmentation, preprocesses the data, trains an LSTM model, and evaluates its performance.
-The goal is to recognize dynamic gestures captured via a camera and classify them.
+This approach aims to capture key points in a human hand to develop a gesture recognition system using HPE (Hand Pose Estimation) techniques employing a CNN (Convolutional Neural Network) and LSTM networks.

+### Method 2 Gesture Recognition Using CNN (Convolutional Neural Network) and Dense NN (Neural Network)

+This approach aims to capture weighted human hand velocity data using HPE (Hand Pose Estimation) techniques employing a CNN (Convolutional Neural Network) and use a Dense Neural Network for Classification of gestures.
+This Method prooved not only to be lighter but also more accurate and faster.

 ## Project Overview

-The project consists of several Python scripts that work together to:
+Method 1 consists of several Python scripts that work together to:

 1. **Collect gesture data** using a camera.
 2. **Augment** the collected data to increase the dataset's size and diversity.